+35725368683

 How much do property lawyers in Cyprus charge?

-The costs and fees of a real estate lawyer depend on the complexity, value, and other factors of each transaction.
+The costs and fees of a real estate lawyer depend on the complexity, value, and other factors of each property transaction.
 The minimum legal fee in Cyprus is currently €2,500.

 Cyprus property law